guilhemmarchand/dhl-resubmission-docs/docs/development.rst

 MQ developments with Docker
 ===========================

-**For easy and modern developping purposes, one can easily bootstrap an environment including Splunk and MQ-Series using docker, for your convenience, a docker-compose.yml example is shared as follows:**
+**For easy and modern development purposes, one can easily bootstrap an environment including Splunk and MQ-Series using docker, for your convenience, a docker-compose.yml example is shared as follows:**

 *docker-compose.yml, adapt to your needs, create or remove local storage references as needed:*